meghanharrington/meghanharrington.github.io/index.md

 Same for **New York**, which is seen as a very **socially liberal** state.
 Same-sex sexual activity has been legal since **1980**.
 Same-sex marriage has been legal statewide since 2011.
 In addition, both conversion therapy on minors and the gay and trans panic defense have been banned since 2019.
 Also, New York City is now seen as **one of the most LGBT-friendly cities in the U.S.**

-For **Florida**, it is not a a very progressive state as same-sex sexual activity became legal after Supreme Court's decision on June 26, 2003.
+For **Florida**, it is not a very progressive state as same-sex sexual activity became legal after Supreme Court's decision on June 26, 2003.
 Nevertheless, there are laws to protect against LGBT discrimination.

 In opposition, **Texas** has always been a very **conservative state** and LGBT people face legal and social challenges and discriminations.
 There is no statewide law banning anti-LGBT discrimination.
 Neverthelees, same-sex marriage is legal since 2015 as it became mandatory in the U.S. We will see how the political party impact the number of quotations for a state and what ideas are related in the statements.